 Board Plan Requirement and Options

-As a part of the residential program, all resident students are required to participate in a meal plan offered by the University.
+As a part of the residential program, all resident students are required to participate in a meal plan offered by the University (see options below).
 The purpose of the meal plan is to provide a balanced and sound nutritional diet in conjunction with a time of communal gathering.
-All resident students will participate in either the 20 or 14-meal per week plan or the 225 or 175 block plan except the following, who are eligible to apply for the 7-meal per week or 95 block plan:

-- Students whose meals are provided as a part of their work agreement.
+- Students whose meals are provided as part of their work agreement

-- Students whose work and class schedule conflict with the meal schedule.
+- Students whose work and class schedules conflict with the meal schedule

-- Students who have medical concerns certified by the University physician.
-(Some students in this category may be eligible for exemption from both meal plans.)
+- Students who have documented medical concerns certified by the University physician

-Students wishing to be considered for exemption from the meal plan must submit an application to the Assistant Vice President for Business Affairs for consideration.
-All applications must be received at least one week prior to the beginning of the academic term in order to avoid a late filing fee of $10.
+If a student feels he/she meets one or more of the criteria for an exception, an application can be submitted to the Assistant Vice President for Business Affairs.
+The application must be filed at least one week before the beginning of the semester to avoid a late filing fee.
 Students filing after the deadline will be charged for the meal plan until the application is processed.
 Applications will be accepted only through the drop/add period.
-Application forms are available in the offices of Student Development and Student Accounts.
+Applications are available in the Student Accounts Office and the Business Affairs Office.
 A dependent student must submit a letter of support from his/her parents with his/her application.

 A student whose request is denied may appeal the decision to the Room/Board Appeals Committee to determine if extenuating circumstances warrant an exception to the guidelines.
 The letter of appeal should be sent to the chair of the Appeals Committee.